rioualen/gene-regulation/README.md

 We have chosen to use the [Snakemake workflow management system](https://bitbucket.org/snakemake/snakemake/wiki/Home)[1] in order to build reproducible and flexible NGS analysis pipelines.

-**Full tutorials** can be found in the `doc` section, including the creation of a virtual machine/docker container, the installation of the tools and dependencies and the execution of the workflows: [`doc/gene-regulation_tutorials`](doc/gene-regulation_tutorials).

 # Snakemake workflows